ovh/docs/pages/labs/data-platform/setup-data-pipeline/guide.en-gb.md

 that you want to skip the first two lines (which are the headers line and a blank line).

-{{% notice note %}}
+>[!primary]
+>
-The query is mapped to a folder and not a specific file.
+>The query is mapped to a folder and not a specific file.
-This is to allow users to add many files with a similar structure in the same folder.
-Here, you only have the CSV for taxi trips from January 2017, but you could add others months as well and the created table will automatically take them into account.
+>This is to allow users to add many files with a similar
+>structure in the same folder.
+Here, you only have the CSV for taxi trips
-{{% /notice %}}
+>from January 2017, but you could add others months as well and the
+>created table will automatically take them into account.

 Let's now check with a simple SELECT that data is readable through Hive by running the following query: